BLAZE7SHADOW/BLAZE7SHADOW/README.md

 ---

-I started as a frontend engineer and grew into the full stack — backend, cloud, AI pipelines, and RPA automation.
-At **Diagna AI** I owned FAXFlo end-to-end: 110+ React components, a 40-endpoint Node.js API, a distributed AWS document pipeline processing 1,000+ faxes daily, and the AI + voice automation that took the product live in a paying US clinic.
+I started as a frontend engineer and grew into owning products end-to-end — backend, cloud, AI pipelines, and RPA automation.
+At **Diagna AI** I was the first and sole engineer on **FAXFlo**: the complete React 19 clinical platform, a 40-endpoint Node.js API, a distributed AWS document pipeline processing 1,000+ faxes daily, and the AI + voice automation that took the product from a company pivot to its first paying US clinic.

 Before that, at **Oriserve**, I was the sole frontend engineer on **VoiceGenie.ai** — a generative-AI voice sales platform that went from 0 to $10K MRR in 11 months.

+Outside of work I'm building **[MotionStudio](https://motionstudio-six.vercel.app/)** solo — a browser-based video editor on Remotion with a real production backend: auth, quota, and an AWS Lambda cloud render pipeline alongside a free in-browser export path.

 ---